Ni-MH battery charger using LM317T

 Proper Ni-Cd/Ni-MH battery charger systems

-• It should be charged with a current of 0.1 of the capacity or called 0.1C, for about 12-16 hours.
+• It should be charged with a current of 10% of the capacity, or what’s called 0.1C, for about 12-16 hours.

-• While this type of battery is being charged, it should not exceed 1.55V.
+• While this type of battery is being charged, its voltage should not exceed 1.55V.

-Therefore, we should use a proper battery charger circuit.
+Therefore, we should use a proper battery charger circuit according to the recommendations above.

-We should charge it with Constant current.
+We should charge it with a constant current.
 This method is easy and safe.
 But it takes a very long time.

-For example 2400mAh battery of mine, a suitable charging rate is 0.1C.
-Thus, we should charge with a constant current of 240mA for 10 hours.
-But actually takes 14-16 hours.
-Because when the battery is almost full, the current will be charged less.
+For example, a 2,400mAh battery of mine has a suitable charging rate of 0.1C.
+Thus, we should charge it with a constant current of 240mA for 10 hours.
+But it actually takes 14–16 hours.
+Because when the battery is almost full, the charged current will be less.

-If needing to charge faster.
-We can increase the charging current to 720mA (0.3C).
-And the charging time will be faster to 3-5 hours.
+If we need to charge faster, we can just increase the charging current to 720mA (0.3C).
+The charging time will drop to 3-5 hours.

 Good sound?
 But…be careful!

-When the battery is full, have to disconnect it immediately.
-Otherwise, the chemicals inside it get too hot.
-Until causing damage
+When the battery is full, you have to disconnect the charger immediately.
+Otherwise, the chemicals inside the battery get too hot and may cause damage.

-For me, it is better to charge with 0.1C.
+For me, it is better to charge at 0.1C.

 While this type of battery is being charged, its voltage should not exceed 1.5V.

-Imagine we will charge two AA Ni-MH batteries.
-But set input voltage at 20V.
-It is too overvoltage.
-The charger circuit is heavily burdened by excess voltage and sometimes the battery voltage may increase too much.
+Imagine we are charging two 1.2V AA Ni-MH batteries.
+But set the input voltage to 20V.
+Which is too high.
+The charger circuit will be heavily burdened by excess voltage and sometimes the battery voltage may increase too much.

 How is this useful?
 Read more